vmiklos/ged2dot/guide/src/README.md

 visualize it using [Graphviz](http://www.graphviz.org/)'s `dot` tool.
 The basic idea is that you can map individuals and families to graph nodes and connections between them to graph edges, then `dot` takes care of the rest.
-What's unique about `ged2dot` is that it allows more than showing ancestors and descendants of a single individual (what you can easily do with random family editor software).
+What's unique about `ged2dot` is that it allows more than showing ancestors and descendants of a single individual (what you can easily do with other existing family editor software).

 It looks like this: